DanmarksAdresser/Dawa/doc/AmazonWebServiceAdministration.md

  - Go to the VPN service
  - Click Security Groups

+It is possible to add one SG as a source to an inbound rule of another SG.
+Fx adding the SG for Beanstalk instances to the SG of an RDS instance.

 ## Setting up a Node app in Beanstalk

 In order to debug problems, having ssh access to the beanstalk